Mod $p$ sheaves on Witt flags: Introduction

-When $F$ has characteristic $p$ each $\Fl_{\calG,\leq w}$ is canonically isomorphic to the perfection of a projective $k$-scheme $\Fl_{\calG,\leq w,1}$ (the seminormalization of the affine Schubert variety in \cite{PR08}, see also \cite{HLR24,FHLR22} for the necessity of this functor).
-In this case, the hypothesis that $q_\bullet =1$ is $s_\bullet$-permissible is automatically satisfied for every reduced word for $w$.
-The divisor $\partial_{w,1}$ is the sum of the Iwahori--Schubert subvarieties in codimension one for a fixed choice of Iwahori $\calI$ mapping to $\calG$.
-Moreover, whenever the hypotheses of Theorem \ref{thm2} are satisfied (even when $F$ has characteristic $0$), we deduce in Proposition \ref{Fregular-prop} that $\Fl_{\calG,\leq w,1}$ is globally $\varphi$-regular, and compatibility $\varphi$-split with all of its Schubert subvarieties.
-Thus, when $F$ has characteristic $p$ we obtain a new proof of the global $\varphi$-regularity of affine Schubert varieties, first shown in \cite{Cas22,FHLR22}, but which avoids the the Mehta--Ramanathan criterion.
-Moreover, applying this criterion to wildly ramified groups in \cite{FHLR22} required extra casework, whereas our new proof is uniform across all groups.
+As a corollary, whenever the hypotheses of Theorem \ref{thm2} are satisfied, we deduce that the Stein factorization $\mathsf{S}_{w}^{\textrm{can}}$ is globally $\varphi$-regular and compatibly $\varphi$-split with all Schubert subvarieties.
+The hypothesis on the $\mathsf{P}$-action is trivially satisfied when $F$ has characteristic $p$, in which case we obtain a new proof of the global $\varphi$-regularity of affine Schubert varieties that avoids the Mehta--Ramanathan criterion as used in \cite{Cas22,FHLR25}.
+Moreover, applying this criterion to wildly ramified groups in \cite{FHLR25} required additional casework, whereas our new proof is uniform across all groups, and it completes the last remaining open case of odd unitary groups when $p=2$.
+When $F$ has characteristic $0$, the hypothesis on the $\mathsf{P}$-action is satisfied for all $w$ in the $\mu$-admissible set of Kottwitz--Rapoport \cite{KR00} associated with some minuscule conjugacy class of geometric coweights $\mu$.
+It also holds when the simple reflections in $s_{\bullet}$ are distinct.

-\begin{remark} Bhatt \cite{Bha12} proved that Schubert varieties in the classical finite flag variety of $\mathrm{GL}_n$ in positive characteristic are derived splinters (an alternative name for globally $+$-regular), using inversion of adjunction.
+\begin{remark} In \cite{Bha12}, Bhatt proved that Schubert varieties in the finite flag variety of $\mathrm{GL}_n$ in positive characteristic are derived splinters (an alternative name for globally $+$-regular), using inversion of adjunction.
 Bhatt asked in \cite[Remarks 7.8 and 7.10]{Bha12} if his methods could be generalized to general groups, and our proof of Theorem \ref{thm2} answers this question positively.
-Indeed, all classical Schubert varieties arise as particular affine Schubert varieties for $F$ of characteristic $p$.
-In fact, our proof also applies in the context of Kac--Moody groups, again without any conditions on $w$.
-We note here that global $\varphi$-regularity of classical Schubert varieties was known much earlier by \cite{LRPT06}, which used the Mehta--Ramanathan criterion \end{remark}
+Indeed, all classical Schubert varieties arise as particular affine Schubert varieties for $F$ of characteristic $p$, and their classical Demazure resolutions are based BSDH $k$-varieties. \end{remark}